 A day at Bermuda’s Fairmont Willow Stream Spa is divine with a fluffy robe and slippers, admission to the fitness facilities, a private indoor pool and outdoor hot tubs with spectacular views, steam and sauna rooms (plus a tempting menu of a la carte treatments).

 Southampton’s dining requires decision making skills (or better – a week).
 There’s an Italian bistro Bacci at the golf course, the beachfront Ocean Club for sunset and sushi, the chic lobby bar Jasmine, poolside at Wickets, the mahogany yacht-themed Newport Room, and the historical steak house – 1670 Waterlot Inn (reputed among the best in Bermuda – I agree).
-After dinner, the Cellar is the spot for cocktails and dancing, while the Jasmine Lounge often has live jazz.

-Four days of exploring this lush island, swimming the crystal clear blue waters, soaking up the sun, and enjoying Bermudian hospitably was barely enough.
+Four days of exploring this lush island, swimming the crystal-clear blue waters, soaking up the sun, and enjoying Bermudian hospitably was barely enough.
 Having stayed at both Fairmonts, I preferred the resort setting of the Southampton.
 However The Hamilton Princess is the place if you like to be in town, close to the bars, shop and restaurants – as many folks we met said they favored.

 Staying a few nights at each you get the best of both worlds, the cosmopolitan ambiance of the grand historic Hamilton in the heart of the colony’s capital, then relaxation and recreation at the sunny Southampton’s beach club.